marcinzh/turbolift/README.md

   | Nondeterminism | :heavy_check_mark: | :heavy_check_mark: | :x: | :heavy_check_mark: |
   | *"One monad, to rule them all"* | :x: | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |

-- 🦄 🌈 Extremely rarely supported aspect of modularity: always-on [Effect Labelling](https://docs.idris-lang.org/en/latest/effects/state.html#labelled-effects).
+- 🦄 🌈 Extremely rarely[*] supported aspect of modularity:
+  - In Idris, known as [Effect Labelling](https://docs.idris-lang.org/en/latest/effects/state.html#labelled-effects).
+  - In Helium, known as [Effect Instances](https://www.youtube.com/watch?v=6lv_E-CjGzg).

+  TL;DR: You can use multiple instances of the same kind of effect (e.g. 2 `State` effects) at the same time.
+Turbolift uses Scala's singleton types to distinguish instances of effects.
+See the signature of `inMemoryFileSystemHandler` in the example below.

+  [*] AFAIK, no effect system in Scala or Haskell supports this.
+Neither do any of new (research) programming languages with built-in algebraic effects, except Idris and Helium.

 - Lightweight syntax.